open/close all folders

 - Offscreen Teleportation: Most often will appear and disappear when no one is looking or will walk behind another object do to hide himself before vanishing though this isn't necessary and he can teleport when others are watching.

-- Weirdness Search and Rescue: Since the kids are stranded in an weird world Dungeon Master is the mysterious inhabitant who helps them find a way home.
+- Weirdness Search and Rescue: The kids are stranded in a weird world: Dungeon Master is the mysterious inhabitant who helps them find a way home.

 - Big Bad: The most powerful and active force of evil in the Realm.
-He is actively trying to conquer it and had spend hundreds of years reducing it to its current state.
+He is actively trying to conquer it and spent hundreds of years reducing it to its current state.

-- Fate Worse Than Death: Is quite skilled at dealing these out.
+- Fate Worse than Death: Venger seems to spend a lot of time dreaming these up.
 Prisons suspended over volcanoes.
 Baleful Polymorphs.
 Many, many, And I Must Scream punishments for people who resist him or challenge him.

 - Manipulative Bastard: The few times he manipulates the heroes he tends to play more on their desire to go home or empathy for others.
 Same with other characters.